It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 Source: Scam Sniffer

-• either impersonate a journalist from a reputable news firm (eg Cointelegraph) to grant interviews.
-Then they will be required to carry out a KYC authentication where phishing links were included.
+• Either impersonate a journalist from a reputable news firm (e.g., Cointelegraph) to grant interviews.
+Then, they will be required to carry out a KYC authentication where phishing links are included.

-• or getting Discord admins to open a fake Carl verification and add bookmarks that contained fake codes.
+• Or getting Discord admins to open a fake Carl verification and add bookmarks that contain counterfeit codes.
 These codes steal users’ authentication tokens.
 They will proceed to remove other admins and continue the stealing.

 3. Inferno Crypto Drainer

-Inferno Drainer is another crypto drainer that has been used to steal more than $5 million from 4,888 victims as of press time.
+Inferno Drainer is another crypto drainer used to steal more than $5 million from 4,888 victims as of press time.

 This drainer specializes in multichain scams with a charge of 20% of the stolen assets.

-From analysis, it was found that more than $29 million worth of assets has been stolen from over 70 thousand victims.
+From analysis, it was found that more than $29 million worth of assets had been stolen from over 70 thousand victims.

-Inferno has created more than 600 phishing sites with more than 220 target brands as can be seen in the table below.
+Inferno has created over 600 phishing sites with more than 220 target brands, as seen in the table below.

 BrandSites